-As of March 24, 2021, we had 726 full-time and 190 part-time employees.
-We are not a party to any collective bargaining agreements; however, certain of our employees in New York and Massachusetts have elected to unionize with the United Food and Commercial Workers International Union.
-Negotiations for the collective bargaining agreements are in process.
+As of March 11, 2022, we had 801 full-time and 195 part-time employees.
+We are a party to four collective bargaining agreements with the United Food and Commercial Workers International Union in New York and Massachusetts.
+Of our employees, 48 are represented by the four collective bargaining agreements.
 We believe that we maintain good relations with our employees.